fengxia41103/myblog/content/thoughts/marketing.md

 forward.
 No one can stop it; no one can shorten it or expand it; and nothing can ignore it.

 So far, so good.
-Then the talk starts a deep dive into the history of marketing and strategies, and that's when it started to annoy me, badly.
+Then the talk starts a deep dive into what he thinks the successful stories of marketing by quoting history of certain marketing and strategies, and that's when it started to annoy me, badly.